Skip to content

 Organizational Learning

-Ability of an organization to change the organizational values and knowledge base in a permanent learning process.
-This creates new problem-solving and action competencies at the company level.
+The ability of an organization to change its organizational values and knowledge base in a permanent learning process.
+This gives rise to new problem-solving and action competences at the company level.

 P